thomaspoignant/go-feature-flag/website/docs/migrate_v0_v1.md

 ## Update your flag file

-When your file is ready, you just have to replace your file in the location where GO Feature Flag is retrieving it.
+When your file is ready, you just have to replace your file in the location where GO Feature Flag is retrieves it.

 :::tip
 If for any reason your file is not readable by GO Feature Flag, it will not break anything, we will keep the latest version we have in memory.